KYVENetwork/docs/docs/token_holders/delegating.md

 | Redelegation Cooldown Time\* | -       | <ParamString network="kaon" module="delegation" param="redelegation_cooldown" /> sec | <ParamString network="korellia" module="delegation" param="redelegation_cooldown" /> sec |

 \*Updated at **<LastUpdated />**

+You can redelegate by going to the web app and view your delegations on the 'User' page.
+There should be a button called 'Redelegate'.